bebasid/KominFudge/README.en.md

 So, you have the file... now what?

 ### On Windows
-1.Copy the text inside the hosts file that you have chosen before 2.Open File Explorer and go to `C:\Windows\System32\drivers\etc`
+1.Copy the text inside the hosts file that you have chosen before.
+2.Open File Explorer and go to `C:\Windows\System32\drivers\etc`.
-3.Paste text to "hosts" file
+3.Paste text to "hosts" file.

 ### On Android

 #### ROOT:
-1.Copy the text inside the hosts file that you have chosen before
+1.Copy the text inside the hosts file that you have chosen before.
-2.Open File Explorer and go to `/system/etc`
+2.Open File Explorer and go to `/system/etc`.
-3.Paste text to "hosts" file
+3.Paste text to "hosts" file.

 #### NON-ROOT:
-1.Copy the text inside the hosts file that you have chosen before 2.Create the file and paste the text inside that file 3.Install [Virtual Hosts](https://github.com/x-falcon/Virtual-Hosts) or [Host Go](https://play.google.com/store/apps/details?id=dns.hosts.server.change)
+1.Copy the text inside the hosts file that you have chosen before.
+2.Create the file and paste the text inside that file.
+3.Install [Virtual Hosts](https://github.com/x-falcon/Virtual-Hosts) or [Host Go](https://play.google.com/store/apps/details?id=dns.hosts.server.change)
-4.Tap "Select Host File"/"Import HOSTS file" and choose the file that you have created before
+4.Tap "Select Host File"/"Import HOSTS file" and choose the file that you have created before.

 ## Choosing secure VPN[🔝](#navigation)
 Ah VPN, the easiest way to bypass the block if any of above methods do not work, *But* do not download insecure and untrustworthy VPN!
-Take a look at this list of secure VPN that you can use instead of untrustworthy VPN
+Take a look at this list of secure VPN that you can use instead of untrustworthy VPN:

 | Name | Positive | Negative | Server |
 | :---: | :---: | :---: | :---: |